About Horse Breed DNA Tests

 Ponies and Miniature Horses

 Ponies and Miniature Horses are beloved for their gentle, sweet nature and small size.
 Ponies are generally defined as horses 14.2 hands or shorter, while miniature horses measure no more than 34-37 inches tall at the withers (depending on the registry).
 Both ponies and minis come in a variety of colors, from chestnut to bay to gray or black with white markings common on the face, legs or flanks.
 They make wonderful family pets and can provide hours of entertainment for children as they learn about horsemanship.
 With proper care, ponies can live up to 25 years and mini horses up to 30 years.
-To ensure you have the right breed for your family, a DNA test may be used to determine if your equine is truly a pony or miniature horse.

 Other Domestic Breeds